takuti/takuti.me/_content/en/note/loneliness.md

 > Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.

 Yes, social well-being does define our health.

+*NOTE: Loneliness and social isolation are different in a precise sense, but this article uses them almost interchangeably; we assume a person feels loneliness and is socially isolated with limited human relationships, which corresponds to my current situation.*

 ### How to break loneliness